-- You do leg lifts by simply lying flat on your back, letting you palms face down at your sides.
+- You do leg lifts by simply lying flat on your back, letting your palms face down at your sides.
 You then lift your legs off the ground so that they point directly to the ceiling.

 - Keeping your legs straight, lift your hips gently off the floor, hold for a split second and then lower your hips and legs back to the floor.
 (Bend your legs if it gets too heavy).

-This type of exercise is very essential as it helps build your lower ab strength by forcing the abdominal muscles to raise your legs and hips off the ground in a vertical column.
+This type of exercise is essential as it helps build your lower ab strength by forcing the abdominal muscles to raise your legs and hips off the ground in a vertical column.

 2. The Hanging Leg Raises

 Second, I’ll up the game a bit by doing the slightly heavier exercise called hanging leg raises.
 I’ll do this one for 90 seconds as well.

 - Hang beneath a horizontal bar ensuring that your body is pointing straight to the ground while your hips are rolled back slightly.

 - You then raise your legs and bend your knees to a point that your thighs and torso are at a right angle (90-degree angle).
 (If strong enough you can keep your legs straight).